 This course explores the relationship between ethical and legal aspects of Nursing/Health care within the larger health care system.
 Students discuss cultural, social, ethical, psychosocial, and legal aspects of complex health issues and the effects on individuals, families, and society as well as interdisciplinary team members.
 Emphasis is on core nursing and health care values, ethical comportment and an objective approach to ethical decision making.

 Prerequisites: Junior level standing

-NURS 415 Care of Childbearing Family 3 credits
+Care of Childbearing Family 3 credits

-This course focuses on the nursing care of childbearing clients and families during the preconception, antepartum, intrapartum, and postpartum periods, as well as women's gyne-cological health throughout the lifespan.
-Students identify physiological, psychological, developmental appropriate changes and deviations.
+This course focuses on the nursing care of childbearing clients and families during the preconception, antepartum, intrapartum, and postpartum periods, as well as women's gynecological health throughout the lifespan.
+Students identify physiological, psychological, appropriate changes developmental deviations.
 Students discuss a wide range of political and bioethical dilemmas, and explore ethical-legal issues in women's health, obstetrical, and neonatal nursing practice in this era of rapid technological advancement.
-Prerequisites: NURS 355, 356, 345, 346 Co-requisite: NURS 416

-Care of Childbearing Family - Practicum 1 credit
+Care of Childbearing Family: Practicum 1 credit

-This clinical course utilizes the nursing process to plan and provide comprehensive care for the Childbearing family.
-Collaborative, interdisciplinary approaches are discussed in the provision of care with special considerations to the family's sociocultural and developmental attributes Community resources are explored to provide continuity of care from the acute care setting to the home for the promotion of health and prevention of disease for the childbearing family.
-Students are exposed to various, simulations, and clinical observations in the following areas: antepartum, labor and delivery, postpartum, and Observational opportunursery. nities in perinatal clinics and communitybased health education programs for childbearing families are accessed to enhance student learning experiences.
+This clinical course utilizes the nursing process to plan and provide comprehensive care for Childbearing family.
+Collaborative, interdisciplinary approaches are discussed in provision of care with considerations to the family's sociocultural and developmental attributes Community resources are explored to provide continuity of care from the acute care setting to the home for the promotion of health and prevention of disease for the childbearing family.
+Students are exposed to various, simulations, and clinical observations in the following antepartum, labor and delivery, postpartum, and nursery.
+Observational opportunities in perinatal clinics and community-based health education programs for childbearing families are accessed to enhance student learning experiences.
 All students will have a rotation in an urban underserved area.
-Prerequisites: NURS 355, 356, 345, 346 Co-requisite: NURS 415

-NURS 420 Care of the Childrearing Family 3 credits
+Care of the Childrearing Family 3 credits

-This course focuses on the development and theoretical understanding of the family as a whole, its patterns, organizations, and common and complex health issues from newborn through adolescence.
+This course focuses on the development and theoretical understanding of the family as a whole, its patterns, organizations, common and complex health issues from newborn through adolescence.
 The course focus is on the management of health care of children, and their families in acute care and community environments.
-Concepts address prevention, health promotion, disease management and therapeutic interventions for children, and their families.
+Concepts address prevention, health promotion, management and therapeutic interventions for children, and their families.
 General concepts focus on the family systems theory, introducing the family as a whole, from the healthy, acutely ill, and chronically ill newborn, and child.
-Prerequisites: NURS 355, 356, 345, 346